I am neither a German national, nor am I currently living in Germany. Am I eligible to apply?

-The deadline ends on Friday, 31 August 2018, and the application portal will close at 11:59 pm CET (23:59 Uhr MESZ) on that day.
+The deadline ends on Friday, 30 August 2019, and the application portal will close at 11:59 pm CEST (23:59 Uhr MESZ) on that day.
 It is highly advisable not to wait until the very last day (or even the last second) to submit your application, as we cannot guarantee an unrestricted portal access if too many users log in simultaneously to file an application.

 By submitting your application in good time you will avoid technical problems in the very last minutes before the deadline ends.
 We will not be able to re-open the application portal after the deadline.